Hey Mamas! This week I’ve put together a post outlining the basics of how to prepare for labor induction through my eyes as an L&D nurse.

 Pitocin is a medication that’s given through your IV to get your labor started.
 This is by far the most common labor induction method!

 It’s the man-made form of the same hormone your body naturally produces when you’re in labor…oxytocin.
-By giving you Pitocin synthetically, we are attempting to tell your body that you’re in labor!
+By giving you oxytocin synthetically, we are attempting to tell your body that you’re in labor!

 Every hospital is different (and every nurse is different), but generally Pitocin is started at a very low dose (usually only 2ml/hr, which is less than half a teaspoon) and titrated up to a certain threshold.
 This threshold is different for every woman.

-At our hospital, we may max our patients out at 40ml/hr of Pitocin, and we are only allowed to increase the dosage by 2ml every 15 minutes.
+At my hospital, we may max our patients out at 40ml/hr of Pitocin, and we are only allowed to increase the dosage by 2 ml every 15 minutes.
 I’ve heard of many hospitals that only allow their nurses to max out their patients at 20ml/hr, however.

 What a Pitocin induction may look like

-If you started your labor induction at 8 am in the morning, and your nurse was ON IT, increasing your Pitocin EVERY fifteen minutes, you’d be at 40ml/hr at around 12:45 pm
+If you started your labor induction at 8 am, and your nurse was ON IT, increasing your Pitocin EVERY fifteen minutes, you’d be at 40ml/hr around 12:45 pm

-Now, not every woman needs 40ml of Pitocin to be in labor.
+Now, not every woman needs 40 ml of Pitocin to get into labor.

 In fact, MOST women need much less to have an adequate labor pattern.
-It all depends on the woman, her gestation, her uterus, how irritable her uterus is, HOW BABY IS REACTING….and so on and so forth.
-There are a lot of factors that come into play when determining your Pitocin threshold.
+It all depends on the woman, her gestation, her uterus, how irritable her uterus is, HOW BABY IS REACTING….and so on.

 How we administer Pitocin at my hospital